Students are required to complete two forms to apply for financial aid.

 Students planning on a career in military chaplaincy can borrow up to $10,000 per year from the WTS Loan Program - Derk VanRaalte Fund.
 Loans from this program will be forgiven when the student becomes a military chaplain.

 Grants and scholarships range from $500-$7000 and may involve the opportunity to meet the benefactor at the seminary’s annual scholarship luncheon.
 All recipients are expected and required to send personal thank you letters to donors who have provided the funds.
-The Advancement Office will provide more information for you near the beginning of the fall semester.
+The Financial Aid Office will provide more information for you near the beginning of the fall semester.

 Work opportunities for students at Western Theological Seminary are available in maintenance, the bookstore, and the library.